Analyze сompetitor ad budgets and keywords

 What should you include in your ad text to make it more attractive for users to click on?

 You know that it is vital to focus on relevant keywords and information, and to include a call to action that will trigger a user’s interest.
-But what should you do if your competitors’ AdWords or Bing Ads are still higher in paid search results than yours, and they are winning potential users’ clicks?
+But what should you do if your competitors’ AdWords Ads are still higher in paid search results than yours, and they are winning potential users’ clicks?

 Mapping a competitor’s positioning on the web is crucial for developing an effective PPC strategy.
 Comparing your website’s PPC metrics to competitors’ performance is the perfect way to identify your own strengths and weaknesses.

 The SEMrush Advertising Research feature provides a list of a domain’s competitors, the number of common keywords, estimations on paid traffic, and online rivals’ ad spending.
-It excludes from results domains that aren’t a domain’s real market competitors by analyzing the total number of keywords of each domain, and the number of the domains’ common keywords.
+It excludes from results domains that are not a domain’s real market competitors by analyzing the total number of keywords of each domain, and the number of the domains’ common keywords.
 If the domains have a high number of common keywords, they could be considered competitors.
 Therefore, you can focus only on true PPC rivals.

 The Internet gives you tremendous opportunities to earn a profit worldwide.
 But paid search behaviors differ from country to country.
 If you target international searchers, you should adapt your ads geographically.
 Never overlook non-English-speaking searchers on the web.